What Does the Bible Say About Cursing?

 The Apostle Paul also touches on the subject of our speech.
 He urges believers in Ephesians 4:29, “Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.”
 This underscores the Bible’s recurrent theme of utilizing words for edification and conveying grace, contrasting sharply with the concept of cursing.

-See also What Does the Bible Say About Seeing Loved Ones in Heaven?
+See also What Does the Bible Say About Doing Good?

 While the Old Testament doesn’t specifically prohibit cursing or swear words as we understand them today, it does emphasize the power of the tongue and the importance of using it rightly.
 Proverbs 18:21 states, “Death and life are in the power of the tongue, and those who love it will eat its fruits.”
 This metaphor illustrates that our words can either bring forth life or inflict damage, reiterating the importance of cautious speech.